-(b) Non-distinctive clothing consists of standard shirts, pants, and jackets without distinctive markings.

-(11) If deimpregnation by use of available local U.S. Government laundry facilities is considered economical, generating activities will process deimpregnated clothing according to procedures that apply to clothing that has never been impregnated.
+- (b) Non-distinctive clothing consists of standard shirts, pants, and jackets without distinctive markings. - (11) If deimpregnation by use of available local U.S. Government laundry facilities is considered economical, generating activities will process deimpregnated clothing according to procedures that apply to clothing that has never been impregnated. - d.
+Fouled Clothing.
+Generating activities may not turn in fouled clothing without laundering or dry cleaning.
+The DLA Disposition Services site will otherwise receive and process clothing through normal RTDS. - e.

-e.
 Defective BDOs Manufactured by Isratex.
 See Table 9 for defective BDOs manufactured by Isratex.